The Gospel

 “Everyone who calls on the name of the Lord will be saved” (Romans 10:13).

 If you have never trusted in Jesus Christ, you can do so today.
-Repent of your sin, believe in Him, and receive the gift of eternal life.
+Repent (acknowledge) your sin condition, believe (trust) in Him, and receive the gift of eternal life.
 You can pray this prayer:

 Lord God, I come to You just as I am.
 I confess that I am a sinner, and I cannot save myself.
 But I believe that Jesus died on the cross for my sins and rose again from the dead.
 I believe He is Lord.
-Today, I turn from my sin and I put my trust in Jesus alone to save me.
+Today, I place my trust in Jesus alone to save me.
 Please forgive me, cleanse me, and make me new.
 Fill me with Your Spirit and teach me to follow You.
 I give You my life.
 Thank You for the cross.
 In Jesus’ name, Amen.
+If you prayed this prayer, we would like to celebrate with you.
+Click to Connect.

 If you prayed this prayer, we would like to celebrate with you.
 Click to Connect.